scikit-learn-contrib/project-template/README.md

 [TravisCI](https://travis-ci.org/) allows you to continuously build and test your code from Github to ensure that no code-breaking changes are pushed.
 After you sign up and authourize TravisCI, add your new repository to TravisCI so that it can start building it.
-The `travis.yml` file already contains the configuration required for Travis to build the project.
+The `travis.yml` contains the configuration required for Travis to build the project.
+You will have to update the variable `MODULE` with the name of your module for Travis to test ir.
 Once you add the project on TravisCI, all subsequent pushes on the master branch will trigger a Travis build.
 By default, the project is tested on Python 2.7 and Python 3.5.

 ### 5. Setting up Coveralls
 [Coveralls](https://coveralls.io/) reports code coverage statistics of your